 Favorite Writing Tools

 Scrivener changed my life.
-I’ll be sharing more about why I love Scrivener in a separate post including screenshots to show off some of its amazing features, but for now, here’s a brief summary:
+Visit this post for a video demo to some of its amazing features.
+For now, here’s a brief summary:

 Scrivener is word-processing software that makes writing, structuring, and editing long documents much easier than a traditional option such as Microsoft Word.
 They offer two versions: Scrivener for Windows and Scrivener for Mac.